Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-In this section, we propose two instantiations of $\funcSimulation$ that cater to different use cases and offer different efficiency-trust trade-offs.
-Our first design, \teename{}~(\sect{sec:teename}), assumes the presence of trusted execution environments (TEEs) such as ARM TrustZone on the mobile devices of the participants.
-In our second design, \pirname{}~(\sect{sec:pirname}), we eliminate this assumption and provide privacy guarantees using cryptographic techniques such as private information retrieval and secure multi-party computation.
+We propose two instantiations of $\funcSimulation$ that cover different use cases and offer different trust-efficiency trade-offs.
+Our first design, \teename{}, is presented in the full version~\cite[\S4.1]{ARXIV:RIPPLE} and assumes the presence of trusted execution environments (TEEs) such as ARM TrustZone on the mobile devices of the participants.
+In our second design, \pirname{}~(\sect{sec:pirname}), we eliminate this assumption and provide privacy guarantees using cryptographic techniques such as PIR and anonymous communications.